How to Tenderize Steak with Salt

 Best Way to Tenderize Steak with Salt

 We suggest about a quarter of a cup of kosher salt per steak.
-This may be more than enough salt needed to tenderize steak with salt, but you’ll be using it wisely.
+This may be more than enough salt needed to tenderize a steak, but you’ll be using it wisely.

 Step 1) Take your steaks and rinse them off.